Grassonion/CTF/BTH_CTF_2022/readme.md

-# My challenges and writeups from the offline CTF at BTH 2022
+# My challenges with intended solutions from the offline CTF at BTH 2022

 ## Forensics
  - bills_mind